 - 1973-01-28 30th Golden Globes: The Godfather, Marlon Brando and Liv Ullmann win

-- 1973-03-27 45th Academy Awards: "The Godfather", Marlon Brando & Liza Minnelli win Marlon Brando turns down Oscar for best actor to protest Hollywood’s portrayal of Native Americans in film.
+- 1973-03-27 45th Academy Awards: "The Godfather", Marlon Brando & Liza Minnelli win.
+Marlon Brando then turns down the Oscar for best actor to protest Hollywood’s portrayal of Native Americans in film.

 - 1978-12-10 Superman: The Movie, directed by Richard Donner and starring Christopher Reeve, Marlon Brando, Gene Hackman and Margot Kidder premieres at the Uptown Theater in Washington, D.C.

 - 1979-08-15 "Apocalypse Now", directed by Francis Ford Coppola and starring Marlon Brando, Robert Duvall, and Martin Sheen, is released (Palme d'Or 1979)